Overwatch-AI/Parviz-Pirizade/readme.md

 1. clean_tokenize ()-> accepts  a string, removes the punctuations.
 2. count_keyword_matches()-> accepts  cleaned query and  a chunk title
 3. convert_tables_to_html()-> accepts documents, if document is a table, parses  the corresponding csv file into html , and attaches it to the document_content:

+## main.py

+Contains the api end point /ask to send queries via json, and returns the LLM answer and  referenced pages.

+`